North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Southern Smoke BBQ

-29 Warren St, Garland
+Address: 29 Warren St, Garland, NC

 In the tiny town of Garland, be sure to arrive at least 30 minutes before, if not an hour, the sign flips to “open” at Southern Smoke BBQ.
 You’ll find people peeking into the window trying to get a look of what’s on the menu on Thursdays and Fridays when they’re open.